HassanBerro05/Accessibility-Tool-Analysis/Conclusions&Recommendations.md

 - Most errors remediated pertained to alternative text for images.
 Most errors not remediated related to issues with video captions.
 - Adjusting training to include course design could increase the efficacy of UDOIT.

 In revealing who used the tool, how the tool was used, and when the tool was used, the analysis provided answers to all six RQ posed at the beginning of this project study.
-The analysis offers the necessary insight ITS needs to assess the efficacy of UDOIT as an accessibility tool at UM and should be key in driving ITS’ future efforts towards enhancing digital accessibility.
+The analysis offers the necessary insight ITS needs to assess the efficacy of UDOIT as an accessibility tool at UM and should be key in driving ITSâ€™ future efforts towards enhancing digital accessibility.

 ## Recommendations